Rupam.ai

 The Scale

-Where Indian skin sits on the Fitzpatrick scale
+Where Bharatiya skin sits on the Fitzpatrick scale

-Indian skin predominantly falls in Fitzpatrick types III–VI.
-Most AI skin analysis models are validated primarily on types I–III — meaning they were never built for the majority of Indian consumers.
+Bharatiya skin predominantly falls in Fitzpatrick types III–VI.
+Most AI skin analysis models are validated primarily on types I–III — meaning they were never built for the majority of Bharatiya consumers.

 Types I–II represent very light to light skin that burns easily — these types dominate Western training datasets.

-Rupam.ai is the only AI skin analysis engine trained exclusively on Fitzpatrick 3–6 data from Indian subjects, with expert labels from Indian dermatologists.
+Rupam.ai is the only AI skin analysis engine trained exclusively on Fitzpatrick 3–6 data from Bharatiya subjects, with expert labels from Bharatiya dermatologists.

 Benchmark: Rupam.ai vs Global Models